Donglee0415/First-challenge/README.md

-# HTML and CSS Git Challenge: CoDe Refactor
+# HTML and CSS Git Challenge: Code Refactor

 ## Background
 * This is my first challenge for HTML and CSS